Hartford Elementary and Humboldt Elementary are Schoolwide Title I Schools

-The transition to School-wide Title I at Hartford and Humboldt Elementary Schools promotes an upgrade of the educational programs of our schools to provide improved instruction for ALL students.
-Services will be offered to all struggling students without the stigma attached to the Title I student classification.
+A schoolwide program may use its Title allocation to upgrade the entire educational program of the school in order to raise academic achievement for ALL students at the school.
+Intervention services are offered to struggling students without the stigma attached to the Title I student classification.
 Flexible instructional groups based on assessment data and using Response to Intervention (RtI) continue to allow for specific, targeted instructional practices in all classrooms.
 School-wide Title I allows for increased differentiation opportunities and support based on student needs.
 School-wide allows for greater flexibility and more effective use of time.

 Any student in grades kindergarten through fifth grade may receive additional services.
 No student identification of being a “Title I student” is made.
-Students identified as most at-risk for meeting our state’s academic standards are given additional assistance.
 While no parent notification of additional services to students is necessary in a School-wide program, it remains important to us that families are communicated with on a regular basis.

 School-wide Plans have been written for each building and can be accessed on the school website.
-The plans will be executed through a concerted effort of all staff in the elementary buildings.
+These plans will be executed through a concerted effort of all staff in the elementary buildings.
 The general education teachers, academic interventionists, special educators, and other special services personnel all focus on the individual needs of students.
-Both elementary schools will continue to use a tiered model for interventions based on the school’s Response to Intervention (RtI) model.